Matched Metrics to the Binary Asymmetric Channels: Colored posets and a necessary and sufficient condition for the channel to be metrizable

-\begin{remark} Sine the proof of Proposition \ref{PropExistenceHD} is constructive, it brings us an algorithm to construct a Hasse diagram for a colored poset $(P,c)$.
-We start with the standard height function of $P$ and after at most $\kappa$ steps we obtain a height function which induces a Hasse diagram for $(P,c)$, where $\kappa$ is the number of colours used.
-We can ignore colors which have a unique representative (i.e. unitary equivalence class in $P/c$), since these sets are always horizontal by definition.
-However, it is important to remark that we cannot ignore horizontal classes with respect to the standard height function except for the singletons and the minimal classes (respect to the order considered in the proof of Proposition \ref{PropExistenceHD}). \end{remark}
+\begin{remark} Since the proof of Proposition \ref{PropExistenceHD} is constructive, it brings us an algorithm to construct a Hasse diagram for a colored poset $(P,c)$.
+We start constructing the standard height function for $P$ (first step) and after at most $k$ steps we obtain a height function which induces a Hasse diagram for $(P,c)$, where $k$ is the number of colors.
+We say 'at most $k$ steps' instead of $k$ steps because when $A_{i+1}$ is horizontal with respect to $h_i$ we have $h_{i+1}=h_{i}$ (this happens for example when $A_{i+1}$ has a unique element) and we can omit this step. \end{remark}